-#32 Mimi and Pop’s Answer to My Question.
-Don’t read this if you want to stay calm.
+#33.
+Mimi and Pop’s Answer to My Question.
+(Don’t read this if you want to stay calm.)

-Pop starts to talk.
-He uses his deep, serious voice.
+He places his hands palm down on the table and smoothes the surface as if flattening invisible documents.
 I want to explain what a preliminary hearing is, Isabel.

-But I start to listen to Pop with both ears when I hear him say, The person accused of a crime pleads guilty or not guilty.
+But come to find out, Oliver doesn’t know the half of it.
+I sit straighter and lean forward when Pop says, During the preliminary hearing the person accused of a crime pleads guilty or not guilty.
 It’s called “entering a plea.”

 Pop raises his eyebrow.
 He hasn’t heard me talk tough before.
-Well, it’s new to me, too, but I’m glad I have tough in me.
-It’s grown a patch of courage I didn’t know I had.
+Well, it’s new to me, too, but I’m glad.
+It gives me courage,

 No, it’s not like that, Isabel.
 Pop says.
 It’s when the judge tells him what he’s been charged with, and the man has the opportunity to say whether he’s guilty or not guilty.

-As soon as I say this, I wish I can hit the rewind button.
+As soon as I say this, I wish I could hit the delete key.

 –Isabel Scheherazade, tough-girl in training